AndreiDecuseara/tallstack/README.md

 6. Create new start page tallstack with all resources required
 7. Use your last version of node, changed automated from script
 8. Auto open chrome on your new tallstack project when is ready
+9. Create all you need for auth (Login, Reset, Register)